-2. “But wouldn’t the employees just spend more money?”
+“Won’t the employees just spend more money?”

-Netflix realised that “97 percent of their employees will always do the right thing… the other 3% were wrong hires in the first place”.
+They realised that “97 percent of their employees will always do the right thing… the other 3% were wrong hires in the first place”.

 “On a very fundamental level, people like being told what they can and can’t do.
 They want flexibility, choice and to be able to do what they want to do, but they also want to know what’s reasonable and what’s acceptable in this company.

 -Michael Tangney, Global Lead: Travel, Expense and Credit Card at Google

 They have managed to redefine the concept of a travel policy in everyone’s favour.
 Employees are allowed to book flights and hotels by themselves, but there’s a system in place to suggest the best option available, with incentives for choosing what’s cheaper.

 At last, the tools are here to do expenses better.

 For the past few decades, the trade-off between the requirements of the finance team and what employees want has resulted in a bad compromise for both: an expense report.

 This has combined manual reconciliation times, no real-time overview, expense fraud attempts and unhappy employees waiting to get reimbursed.
 All of this is a source of stress and time loss for the entire organisation.
 The most innovative companies in the world have found ways of making it easier for their employees by building cutting-edge tools to fit their needs and even help them attract new talent.